 Examples of what happens in the Engage stage:

 – saying what you want to say, statements and questions, as well as body-language communication

 – trying new things, making attempts, experimentation, and testing through action

 – behavior that can be measured objectively

 – acts of giving

 Imagine you and I are living together (don’t worry, it’s just hypothetical), and I am annoyed at you for not contributing enough to the housework.
 Instead of getting curious and exploring how this makes me think and feel, I just give in to my surface-level frustration and call you a ‘useless loser’.
-At a high-level perspective this is my ‘honest’ opinion, but is it accurate?
+From a high-level perspective, this is my ‘honest’ opinion, but is it accurate?

 We can see how being inaccurate takes us away from results and rewards in this example, but does being accurate take us towards them?
 Let’s see what happens in a different scenario where I take the time to be curious enough to find the accurate cause of my distress prior to giving you feedback.
 Imagine if instead of calling you a ‘useless loser’ I said something more like this:

 “Last week you didn’t do your share of the cleaning housework for Monday, Thursday, and Saturday.
 I felt quite annoyed when this happened, and because I can’t stand a dirty house this created extra work for me.
 From now on I’d like you to match the efforts of the rest of the housemates, by doing your share of the dishes and vacuuming once per week.
 How do you feel about that?”